ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 ## Complete the Installation
 1. Follow the remaining prompts to complete the installation process.
 ![install 5 - progress bar.png](/assets/images/installation/install%205%20-%20progress%20bar.png)
-2. Once the installation finishes, the computer will prompb a restart request.
+2. Once the installation finishes, the computer will prompt a restart request.
 Approve it, and remove the ubuntu installation disk when prompted.
 ![install 7 - on first login enter the password.png](/assets/images/installation/install%207%20-%20on%20first%20login%20enter%20the%20password.png)
 3.
 ## First Login